 One of the biggest misconceptions is that affordable shears are automatically inferior.
 In reality, many reputable companies now deliver professional-grade scissors that won't break the bank.
 The key is to understand what you're paying for.
 When you invest in high-end shears, you're often paying for superior steel, a more refined blade edge, and an ergonomic design built for years of heavy use.
 Let's break down the key differences in performance, durability, and features to help you decide where to invest your hard-earned money.

-Differences in Performance
+How They Compare in Performance

 The most significant difference you'll feel between a high-end and a budget-friendly shear is the cut itself.
 Premium shears, often crafted from Japanese steel, provide an incredibly smooth, sharp cut that glides through hair with minimal effort.
 This precision reduces damage to the hair cuticle and allows for advanced techniques like slide cutting.
 A sharper, more refined blade means less hand fatigue for you over a long day of clients.
 While a budget-friendly pair can still be sharp and effective, it may require more frequent sharpening to maintain that edge, and the cut might not feel as buttery smooth.